d-tamang/hungry-brain/README.md

 ## Code Snippet

-Main game logic occurs in the Game class play method.
+The game is organized and rendered through a succession of class instances.
+The entry file starts a new start screen class, where it instanciates a new game class via a click handler event listener.
+The Game class instantiates the various game pieces, with the main gameplay logic occurring in the play method, as pictured below.

 ![](./src/assets/images/codesnippet.png)